 - Dimethyl fumarate:

-- Dimethyl fumarate is recommended by the National Institute for Health and Care Excellence (NICE) as an option for treating adults with active relapsing‑remitting MS (two clinically significant relapses in the previous two years) but only if they do not have highly active or rapidly evolving severe relapsing‑remitting MS.
+- Dimethyl fumarate is recommended by NICE as an option for treating adults with active relapsing‑remitting MS (two clinically significant relapses in the previous two years) but only if they do not have highly active or rapidly evolving severe relapsing‑remitting MS.

-- Recommended by NICE as an option for treating adults with active relapsing-remitting MS (two clinically significant relapses in the previous two years), only if they do not have highly active or rapidly evolving severe relapsing-remitting MS.
+- Diroximel fumarate is recommended by NICE as an option for treating adults with active relapsing‑remitting MS (two clinically significant relapses in the previous two years) but only if they do not have highly active or rapidly evolving severe relapsing‑remitting MS.

 - Also recommended by NICE as an option for treating adults with active relapsing-remitting MS.